henly09/PlantApp_CAP102/README.md

 # 🌱🌱 ManGo: A Mango Farming Assistant App 🌱🌱

 The main objective of this study is to design and develop an app that helps new farmers grow Mango crops on their own.
 Specifically, it aims to:
-1. Provide a Platform for sharing about fruit farming.
+1. A Platform for sharing about mango farming.
-2. Provide a function can detect the category of a fruit through image-processing. (unripe, ripe, overripe, rotten).
-3. Provide a function that displaces basic information about fruit farming.
+2. A function that displays basic information about mango farming.
+3. A function to classify the ripeness of a mango through image-processing.
+4. A function to classify the sweetness of a mango using brix refractometer.
+5. A function to classify the size of a mango through image-processing.

 ## Description